-- Counselors/therapists at the University Counseling Center and priests acting in a pastoral capacity.
-Confidential Resources.
+1. Confidential Resources: Counselors/therapists at the University Counseling Center and priests acting in a pastoral capacity.
 The University provides confidential resources who are outside the official reporting channels.
-Any community member may seek advice and counseling confidentially, including about sexual assault, sexual harassment or other sexual misconduct, by speaking to those University employees. - Note that confidentiality will be maintained by a counselor or therapist under all circumstances except when there is an immediate threat of serious harm to a person.
-This means that, in almost all circumstances, these people are not required to report any information to anyone without permission. - Nurses and Nurse Practitioners at the Student Health Center and the Sexual Assault Resource Coordinator (SARC) team.
+Any community member may seek advice and counseling confidentially, including about sexual assault, sexual harassment or other sexual misconduct, by speaking to those University employees.

+Note that confidentiality will be maintained by a counselor or therapist under all circumstances except when there is an immediate threat of serious harm to a person.
+This means that, in almost all circumstances, these people are not required to report any information to anyone without permission.

+2. Nurses and Nurse Practitioners at the Student Health Center and the Sexual Assault Resource Coordinator (SARC) team.
 The University has designated these employees to provide immediate assistance and support to any person wishing to make a report of sexual assault, sexual harassment, or other sexual misconduct.
-These people are required to share disclosures of sexual misconduct with the Title IX Coordinator, but generally only report that an incident occurred with out revealing any personally identifying information about the person, if requested by the reporting person.
-These reports to the Title IX Coordinator will include the general nature of the incident, date, time of day, and location, as well as other information needed to assess whether an on-going threat is present in order to evaluate whether a timely warning should be issued.
+These people are considered responsible employees and are required to share disclosures of sexual misconduct with the Title IX Coordinator, but generally only report that an incident occurred without revealing any personally identifying information about the person, if requested by the reporting person.
+These reports to the Title IX Coordinator will include the name of the Respondent (if shared), general nature of the incident, date, time of day, and location, as well as other information needed to assess whether an ongoing threat is present in order to evaluate whether a timely warning should be issued.

 3. All other employees.
-As noted in Section IV, all employees (except for confidential resources listed above) are required to share disclosures of sexual misconduct with the Title IX Coordinator.
-These reports to the Title IX Coordinator will include the name of the reporting person, general nature of the incident, date, time of day, and location, as well as other information needed to assess whether an on-going threat is present in order to evaluate whether a timely warning should be issued.
+As noted in Section IV, all employees (except for confidential resources listed above) are considered responsible employees and are required to share disclosures of sexual misconduct with the Title IX Coordinator.
+These reports to the Title IX Coordinator will include the name of the reporting person, name of the Respondent (if shared), general nature of the incident, date, time of day, and location, as well as other information needed to assess whether an on-going threat is present in order to evaluate whether a timely warning should be issued.

-Note that physicians at the Student Health Center (M.D.s and D.O.s) are generally required by Pennsylvania law to make a report to the police department with jurisdiction, any time they receive a report of an injury caused by a criminal act, including sexual assault.
+Note: Physicians at the Student Health Center (M.D.s and D.O.s) are generally required by Pennsylvania law to make a report to the police department with jurisdiction, any time they receive a report of an injury caused by a criminal act, including sexual assault.